Meet Our Team

 Meet Ifunanya Sonia Ahanonu, our Events Officer.

-Ifunanya Sonia Ahanonu is a Lead Paralegal in the Insurance Motor Damage Department at DWF Law and an LLM LPC Master’s student at Liverpool John Moores University.
-As an Events Officer at The BAME Woman in Law, she supports the planning and delivery of events that promote inclusion, mentorship, and access to opportunities for women from underrepresented backgrounds in the legal profession.
+Sonia is a Lead Paralegal at DWF Law and an LLM LPC Master’s student at Liverpool John Moores University.
+As Events Officer at The BAME Woman in Law, Sonia supports initiatives that promote inclusion, mentorship, and opportunities for minority ethnic women in the legal profession.

 -